Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Conclusions

 The spatial trends of the slope adjustment indicate that, for the same $V_{S30}$, profiles around the Bay Area estuary have gentler slopes (i.e., slower increase in $V_S$ with depth) compared to the global model.
 In contrast, profiles further inland in the San Francisco Peninsula, San Mateo, and South Bay regions show a faster increase in $V_S$ with depth.
 A classification of slope adjustments based on surface geology revealed no systematic trends, but greater variability was observed in younger formations.

-Along-depth semivariogram analysis determined the correlation length to be approximately $10$ m for both the stationary and spatially varying models.
+Along-depth semivariogram analyses determined the correlation length to be approximately $10$ m for both the stationary and spatially varying models.

-Developing data-driven termination criteria for the sedimentary models and transitioning to the USGS SFBA model was unsuccessful.
+Developing data-driven interface criteria between the sedimentary models and the USGS SFBA model was unsuccessful.
 Therefore, it is currently recommended to use the sedimentary models until a shear-wave velocity of $1000$ m/sec is reached, then transition to the USGS SFBA velocity model.
 To prevent negative impedance in the transition region, the maximum of $1000$ m/sec and the USGS SFBA velocity should be used.

-Updating the USGS SFBA velocity model with either the stationary or spatially varying model, using the $V_{S30}$ estimates from \cite{thompson2014vs30} and the aforementioned termination rule, results in a stiffer velocity structure in the South Bay and east of the Hayward Fault.
+Updating the USGS SFBA velocity model with either the stationary or spatially varying model, using the $V_{S30}$ estimates from \cite{wills2015next} and the aforementioned termination rule, results in a stiffer velocity structure in the South Bay and Livermore Valley.
 These adjustments align with recent 3D simulations \citep{pinilla2024}, which observed over-amplification of seismic waves in these regions compared to observations.

-Lastly, goodness-of-fit (GOF) comparisons with site-response analyses between the actual profiles (treated as reference conditions), the stationary model, the spatially varying model, and the USGS SFBA velocity model demonstrated that the proposed models more accurately capture near-surface amplification up to frequencies twice the fundamental frequency of the profiles, as approximated by the quarter-wavelength method.
+Lastly, goodness-of-fit (GOF) comparisons with one-dimensional site-response analyses between the actual profiles (treated as reference conditions), the stationary model, the spatially varying model, and the USGS SFBA velocity model demonstrated that the proposed models capture site amplification more accurately, for frequencies up to twice the fundamental frequency of the profiles, as approximated by the quarter-wavelength method.
 Incorporating along-depth variability expands the GOF range within each profile at medium and high frequencies and reduces over-amplification at high frequencies due to scattering effects.

-Future studies should revisit the conditions for transitioning from sedimentary velocity models to community velocity models.
-Expanding the dataset of $V_S$ observations and developing a more advanced correlation structure that simultaneously accounts for horizontal and along-depth, as well as within and between geologic unit correlations, is expected to further enhance near-surface velocity characterization.
+Future studies should focus on the transition between SVMs and community velocity models, emphasizing the basin edges.
+Expanding the dataset of $V_S$ observations and developing a more advanced correlation structure that simultaneously accounts for horizontal and along-depth, as well as within and between geologic unit correlations, is expected to enhance near-surface velocity characterization further.
 Incorporating refined near-surface characterization and uncertainty in 3D earthquake simulations will provide valuable insights into regional seismic hazard assessments.